GearHost/Docs/docs/compromised-hacked-website.md

 Alternatively, there are companies that offer services for virus removal on websites.

 ##How can GearHost help?
  We do not offer any web development services at this time.
 Looking at code and cleaning your website is  beyond our scope of support.
-If you do not have a backup of your site we may be able to recover your site from our internal backups.
-Keep in mind that we may not have a working version of your site as our backups are for our internal use and only go back three days.
-Contact our support team by opening a ticket and we will be happy to look and see if your back up is available.
+We may provide WordPress upgrades for a rate of $90/hr billed on 15 minute increments, and also have backups with a retention period of five days.
+Please feel free to open a ticket for any concerns.